dansingerman/activerecord_settings/README.md

 Create the migration to create the activerecord table with

     bundle exec rails g activerecord_settings:install

+As this library uses YAML to serialize/deserialize the values, in recent versions of Rails, you will need to add your list of permitted classes to your `config/application.rb` file:

+    config.active_record.yaml_column_permitted_classes = [
+      Symbol,
+      ActiveSupport::TimeWithZone,
+      ActiveSupport::TimeZone
+    ]

 Then you can set and get values like this